AdiletGaparov/public-b2b-saas-analysis/README.md

 What should B2B SaaS startup do to grow the business:
 1. Drive marketing
 2. Hire more sales
-3. Drive consumption and customer satisfaction through customer success
+3. Drive consumption and customer satisfaction through hiring more customer success and support employees
 4. Build new features